stolos/docs.stolos.io/_start/getting-started.md

 ```

 ## 5. Create your first project
 Now you are ready to go.
-You can use your company's Stolos stacks and start working on projects based on them!
+You can use your company's Stolos stacks and [create your first project](/guides/creating-your-first-project/)!